elastic/rally/docs/command_line_reference.rst

 With this parameter you can inject variables into tracks.
 The supported variables depend on the track and you should check the track JSON file to see which variables can be provided.

-It accepts a list of comma-separated key-value pairs.
+It accepts a list of comma-separated key-value pairs or a JSON file name.
 The key-value pairs have to be delimited by a colon.

 **Examples**: